 New research is placing great emphasis on achieving a healthy weight before and during pregnancy.
-Women who are obese when they become pregnant may face increased risks to their own health, and the health and future wellbeing of their unborn baby.
+Women who are affected by obesity when they become pregnant may face increased risks to their own health, and the health and future wellbeing of their unborn baby.

 Obesity in European women

-In several European countries, it is estimated that over half the adult population is overweight, and 20–30% are obese [body mass index (BMI) >30 kg/m2].1 The prevalence of obesity in pregnant women ranges from 1.8% to 25.3%.2 Obesity during pregnancy deserves special attention due to its impact on both mother and child.
-Maternal obesity is associated with increased risks and complications in pregnancy, even leading to higher rates of maternal and infant death compared to non-obese mothers.
+In several European countries, it is estimated that over half the adult population has overweight, and 20–30% have obesity [body mass index (BMI) >30 kg/m2].1 The prevalence of obesity in pregnant women ranges from 1.8% to 25.3%.2 Obesity during pregnancy deserves special attention due to its impact on both mother and child.
+Maternal obesity is associated with increased risks and complications in pregnancy, even leading to higher rates of maternal and infant death compared to healthy mothers.

 Optimal weight gain during pregnancy